wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 language happen to be in place.

 In the end, how does it fix the "opinionated" scenario we face in software development?
-No!, no way whatsoever.
+It does not, no way whatsoever.

 Clojure has its own set of believes and its followers too.